wesleyyl/cesium/oscillatorDB/README.md

 conda env create -f environment.yml conda activate oscillatorDB
  ```
 <b> Note to self: </b> DO NOT INSTALL bson into this environment.
-It will break everything and you'll waste an entire day trying to fix it and then just end up re-cloning the repo.
-Trust me, I know.
-Don't think it will be a good idea to back up the database and google how to do it.
-Don't implent the accepted answer on StackOverflow.
-Don't mess with the environment.
-Do not do what I have done.

-You think that doesn't sound that bad?
-Well you also have to delete the environment and then rebuild it.
-And then reset your python interpreter to the new environment.
-Just don't do that.

-## Database Description
+## Database Schema
+Also available via ```print_schema()```

 The data base stores:
 * ID: model's ID number (str)
 * num_nodes: number of species (int)
 * num_reactions: number of reactions (int)
 * model: antimony string for the model
-* oscillator: If the model oscillates or not (boolean).
-True if does, False if it does not.
-    * Models are filtered so none go to infinity
-* mass_conserved: True if there are no reactions that violate mass conservation (eg. A + B -> A).
-False otherwise
+* modelType: eg. "oscillator" or "random" (str)
+* combinedReactions: identical reactions that were fused in post-processing (list of strings)
+* deletedReactions: reactions that were not needed for oscillation and removed (list of strings)
+* reactionCounts: Tally for different reaction types: Uni-Uni, Uni-Bi, Bi-Uni, Bi-Bi, Degradation, Autocatalysis, Total (dict)
+* Autocatalysis Present: True if an autocatalytic reaction is present (boolean)
+* Degradation Present: True if a degradation reaction is present (boolean)
+* addReactionProbabilities: The probability of adding each reaction type <b>during evolution</b>: uni-uni, uni-bi, bi-uni, bi-bi (eg. [0.25, 0.25, 0.25,0.25]) (list of floats)
+* initialProbabilities: The probability of adding each reaction type <b>during the initial random generation</b>, uni-uni, uni-bi, bi-uni, bi-bi (eg. [0.25, 0.25, 0.25,0.25]) (list of floats)

 ## Queries